gtkrshnaaa/skripsipaicode/paicode/README.md

 > **An autonomous, conversational AI agent designed to accelerate software development through intelligent, stateful interaction directly in your terminal.**

-**Pai Code** is a local AI assistant that operates as a true developer companion.
+**Pai Code** is an AI assistant for your terminal that acts as a true developer companion.
 It's not a toolkit of separate commands; it is a single, intelligent partner capable of understanding high-level goals, observing its environment, remembering context, and translating your intent into concrete project structures, code, and file management tasks.

 -----